modm-io/modm/TESTING.md

 ## Unit Tests on Hosted

-Some parts of xpcc which do not access hardware directly (like communication protocols, mathematical and logical functions) are tested with a xpcc specific unit test framework.
+Some parts of modm which do not access hardware directly (like communication protocols, mathematical and logical functions) are tested with a modm specific unit test framework.

-Tests can be found in the `test` direcotry of each component, e.g. `xpcc/src/xpcc/math/filter/test`.
+Tests can be found in the `test` direcotry of each component, e.g. `modm/src/modm/math/filter/test`.
 These test check for logic errors in the components.
 They are compiled for the targed `hosted` (your computer) and run to check the expected result against a predifined and expected result.
 The test coverage of these tests vary.

-Every new software component is expected to have these checks in place when contributed to xpcc.
+Every new software component is expected to have these checks in place when contributed to modm.

 Unit tests for hosted can be run with